root-project/web/for_developers/root7/index.md

 It is implementation of normal ROOT graphics in the web browser.
-It uses [jsroot](https://root.cern/js/) for graphics, [openui5](https://openui5.org/) for GUI and RWebWindow class for server-client communication.
+It uses [jsroot](https://root.cern/js/) for graphics, [openui5](https://openui5.org/) for GUI and RWebWindow {% include ref class="RWebWindow" namespace="ROOT" %} class for server-client communication.
 It provides a lot of interactive features like zooming, context menu, GED (graphics attributes editor).
-Since July 2023 it is used as default implementation for `TCanvas` in interactive mode.
+Since August 2024 and starting from ROOT version 6.34 it is used as default implementation for `TCanvas` in interactive mode.

 It also can be used in the batch mode for image generation.
 In this case one should specify `--web` option to run ROOT: